 You’re getting an unsatisfactory performance.

-If you are constantly fighting the urge to swear at your copier, it may be a sign that your copier performs too slow for your liking, and you need an upgrade.
+If you are constantly fighting the urge to swear at your copier, it may be a sign that it performs too slow for your liking, and you need an upgrade.
 Any device can have its flaws, and it may run slowly or perform imperfectly from time to time.
 However, if this is a near-daily struggle, you owe it to yourself to remove your old copier and get a new one.

 Your printer is showing signs of breaking.

 Another sign is excessive print malfunctions; these may be the clearest sign that your printer is not working.
 You can try replacing the toner cartridges or ink and perform manual cleaning of the copier.
-However, if you are still getting unsightly pages every time you print, you should consider scrapping your old workhorse copier.
+However, if you are still getting unsightly pages every time you print, you should consider scrapping your old workhorse.

 These are just three signs that you have a slow-performing copier.
 There could be other indications that you need to get a new copier, especially if you do not finish your tasks as you used to.
 If you are not ready to buy a new copier yet, you can always lease a new one.